kennylou00/software_project/README.md

   </tr>
   <tr>
     <td>Daniel</td>
-    <td>collect and prepare data, design and coordinate with other members</td>
+    <td>Collect and prepare data, design and coordinate with other members work</td>
   </tr>
   <tr>
     <td>Violet</td>
-    <td>implement and design the code, test and debug </td>
+    <td>Implement and design the code, test and debug </td>
   </tr>
   <tr>
     <td>Kenny</td>
-    <td>design the documentation, implement and record the detailed of software process</td>
+    <td>Design the documentation, implement and record the detailed of software process</td>
   </tr>
   <tr>
     <td>Kuong</td>
-    <td>analysis useful data to members, expect the risk in process and solve</td>
+    <td>Analysis useful data to members, expect the risk in process and solve</td>
   </tr>
 </table>